Donate

 Dear Sirs,

-From June 1943 to early 1944, I was employed as an Ostarbeiter at the HANNOVER colliery in Bochum-Hordel.
+From June 1943 to early 1944, I was an Ostarbeiter at the HANNOVER colliery in Bochum-Hordel.
 I was brought there from Winnitza (then Reichskommissariat Ukraine) via the Soest transit camp.
-After 22 years of uninterrupted residence in Germany, I am now making preparations for my application for citizenship in Germany, which I am seeking not least because I have been married to a German citizen for over 10 years.
+After 22 years of uninterrupted residence in Germany, I am now making preparations for my application for citizenship in Germany, which I am seeking, not least because I have been married to a German citizen for over 10 years.

 I was born on 14 May 1913.